Eribulin Mesylate (er-i-BUE-lin MES-i-late)

-- This medicine is usually given on Day 1 and Day 8 of a 21-day cycle treatment.
-This 2-day treatment is given again every 21 days until your body responds to the medicine.
-Each treatment usually takes about 2 to 5 minutes.
+- This medicine is usually given on day 1 and day 8 of a 21-day treatment cycle.
+Each treatment takes about 2 to 5 minutes.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Missed dose: This medicine needs to be given on a fixed schedule.
 If you miss a dose, call your doctor, home health caregiver, or treatment clinic for instructions.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

 - Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, blood or bone marrow problems, heart failure, or heart rhythm problems (such as congenital long QT syndrome, QT prolongation, slow heartbeat).

 - Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.